feras-oughali/FixMatch/Readme.md

 # FixMatch for Semi-Supervised Learning
 > pytorch implementation of FixMatch paper as a fastai callback

-This work is ported from FixMatch pytorch implementation [repo](https://github.com/kekmodel/FixMatch-pytorch) by Jungdae Kim.
-For more details about FixMatch, have a look at this excellent blog post [The Illustrated FixMatch for Semi-Supervised Learning](https://amitness.com/2020/03/fixmatch-semi-supervised/).
-FixMatch paper can be found [here](https://arxiv.org/abs/2001.07685).

 Below is a snapshot from the paper that shows how to handle unlabeled images.